Statistics about student loan debt make for frightening headlines, and it’s no wonder — there are some pretty big numbers being thrown around in 2019:

 Population growth and inflation, for example, can explain some of the increase in total student loan debt.
-If you take inflation into account, annual student loan borrowing actually peaked at $127.7 billion in 2010-11, and has been declining for seven years in a row.
+If you take inflation into account:

 And while 2.7 million people owe $100,000 or more in student loan debt, most are high earners with graduate degrees who are paying back their loans.
 The borrowers who are most likely to struggle to repay their loans typically have much smaller levels of debt.

-Borrowers who owe less than $10,000 account for two-thirds of defaults that occur in the first three years of repayment, while borrowers with more than $40,000 in student loan debt account for just 4% of defaults.
+- Borrowers who owe less than $10,000: represent two-thirds of defaults that occur in the first three years of repayment

 Average family student loan debt

 - Average family student loan debt in 2016: $34,200

 - Average family student loan debt in 1989: $5,400

 Analysis: The Federal Reserve’s long-running Survey of Consumer Finances, which is conducted every three years, provides some good insights into family student loan debt, which includes all borrowers in a household.

 After adjusting for inflation, families owed $10,100 in inflation-adjusted dollars in 1989, so the real increase is closer to three times than six.

 Percentage of families with student loans